 It’s Friday, Florida State fans.

-As you head toward the weekend, see what’s in The Daily Sauce.
+As you enjoy this weekend eve, see what’s in The Daily Sauce.

 Rolling News and Notes